 The University of Waterloo is proud to participate in the following community programs and initiatives:

-Waterloo is an observing organization of the RCI, the first target-focused program for greenhouse gas reductions in Canada.
-Run by Sustainable Waterloo Region, the RCI works with organizations to develop a baseline, identify opportunity areas, and report on progress.
-The University joined the RCI in 2012 and is one of over 60 local organizations participating.
+Waterloo is an observing organization of the RSI, formerly known as the Regional Carbon Initiative (RCI).
+Run by Sustainable Waterloo Region, the RSI is a member-based program that helps organizations in the Waterloo Region assess their environmental impact and set carbon, waste and water targets.
+The University joined the RSI in 2012 and is one of over 60 local organizations participating.

 University of Waterloo is an observing member of TravelWise, a partnership between the Region of Waterloo and Sustainable Waterloo Region.
 This program provides services to help employees walk, cycle, carpool, and take transit to work, and best practices for employers.
 Waterloo joined TravelWise in 2012 and is one of approximately 28 local organizations participating.